mathiasvr/betaflight-deciphered/README.md

 - Allowed: `OFF, SCALE, CLIP`
 - BF Configurator: *Throttle Limit*

-Select how `throttle_limit_percent` should limit maximum throttle. ``OFF`` disables the feature. ``SCALE`` will transform the throttle range from 0 to the selected percentage using the full stick travel (linear throttle curve). ``CLIP`` will set a max throttle percentage and stick travel above that will have no additional effect.
+Select how [throttle_limit_percent](#throttle_limit_percent) should limit maximum throttle. `OFF` disables the feature. `SCALE` will transform the throttle range from 0 to the selected percentage using the full stick travel (linear throttle curve). `CLIP` will set a max throttle percentage and stick travel above that will have no additional effect.

 ## `throttle_limit_percent`
 - Default: `100`
 - Allowed: `25 - 100`
 - BF Configurator: *Throttle Limit %*

-Sets the desired maximum throttle percentage, according to `throttle_limit_type`.
+Sets the desired maximum throttle percentage, according to [throttle_limit_type](#throttle_limit_type).

 ## `roll_rate_limit`
 - Default: `1998`